fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/jsx.md

 2. The types of the attributes being passed in the JSX element should be looked up differently.
   Intrinsic element attributes should be known *intrinsically* whereas components will likely want to specify their own set of attributes.

-TypeScript uses the [same convention that React does](http://facebook.github.io/react/docs/jsx-in-depth.html#html-tags-vs.-react-components) for distinguishing between these.
+TypeScript uses the [same convention that React does ↗](http://facebook.github.io/react/docs/jsx-in-depth.html#html-tags-vs.-react-components) for distinguishing between these.
 An intrinsic element always begins with a lowercase letter, and a value-based element always begins with an uppercase letter.

 ### Intrinsic elements {#intrinsic-elements}